daniel-yj-yang/ml/model_evaluation/README.md

 <p align="center"><img src="./images/precision_recall_curve.png" width="450px" /></p>

 Note:
-- Since PR curve is sensitive to different baseline probabilities, PR curve is suitable for answering the following question:
+- Since precision (but not recall) is sensitive to different baseline probabilities, PR curve is suitable for answering the following question:

 ```
 How meaningful is a positive result from my classifier, given the specific baseline probabilities of my problem?